-Working parents, we salute you!
-Having kids has made you more efficient in the home, and now that you’re just back at work you’re taking it to the workplace.
+Working parents and caregivers, we salute you!
+Your caregiving responsibilities have taught you some powerful productivity lessons at home, and now that you’re just back at work you’re taking it to the workplace.
 We’ve put together our 10 best ever tips to help get you back into the groove at work, so you can get in, get the job done, and get home to your loved ones.

 1. Block out breaks in your calendar